mmayako/mmayako.github.io/_pages/about.md

 ### Recent News
 **March 22, 2023** - I attended my first ever NASA Space Grant Synposium as an event organizer.
 I had a great time and plan on staying involved in the program.

-**March 15, 2023** - I've formally accepted my offer from the University of maryland, College Park for my PhD
+**March 15, 2023** - I've formally accepted my offer from the University of Maryland, College Park for my PhD

 **Dec.
 1, 2022** - All my applications are in so now I just need to wait and see what happens.